 As described in the governance section of this report, climate-related responsibilities sit within our ERM department for efficient consideration in overall risk management processes.
-Climate-related risks have been incorporated into our company's ERM framework, which also includes a quarterly assessment of risk relative to the Board's Risk Appetite Statement.
-Risks are assessed across 11 key areas including credit, market/price, liquidity, interest rate, operations, technology, people, financial reporting, compliance/legal, reputation and strategy.
-As part of our overall ERM framework, we also evaluate physical and transition risks resulting from our scenario analyses.
+Climate-related risks have been incorporated into our Company's ERM framework, which also includes a quarterly assessment of risk relative to the Board's Risk Appetite Statement.
+Risks are assessed across 11 key areas: credit, market/price, liquidity, interest rate, operational, technology, people, financial reporting, compliance/legal, reputation and strategic.
+As part of our overall ERM framework, we also evaluate physical and transitional climate risks resulting from our scenario analyses.

-We have incorporated environmental risk assessments into our credit underwriting process for select loan types, and maintain policies and procedures to assess such risk.
+We have incorporated environmental risk assessments into our credit underwriting process for select loan types and we maintain policies and procedures to assess this risk.

-As part of the overall ERM Framework, we employ a three lines of defense control structure.
-The three lines are described below and are consistent with our internal ERM Policy.
+As part of the overall ERM Framework, we employ a control structure centered on three lines of defense, consistent with our internal ERM Policy.